josegonzalez/josediazgonzalez.com/_posts/2015-12-10-faster-database-creation-with-migrations.markdown

 "scripts": {
     "compile": [
         "bin/cake migrations migrate",
-        "bin/cake migrations migrate --plugin Blog"
+        "bin/cake migrations migrate --plugin Blog",
+        "bin/cake orm_cache build"
     ],
     "post-install-cmd": "App\\Console\\Installer::postInstall",
     "post-autoload-dump": "Cake\\Composer\\Installer\\PluginInstaller::postAutoloadDump"
 },
 ```

 Other than the normal stuff in there for application installation, you'll notice I have a `scripts.compile` key which maps to a list of migration commands to run.
 I run the migrations for my core application as well as the blog plugin I use in this particular application.
+Of course, don't forget to rebuild your orm cache, otherwise your app might not be aware of schema changes!
 Migrations are now fully automatic for this application, and I don't need to worry about going in and manually altering anything!